 Air source pumps are the latest technology to provide a solution to the problem of heating a home effectively, and at minimum cost.
-While the concept has been around for some time, it’s only now that it is available to homeowners at low prices, and with guaranteed results.
+While the concept has been around for some time, it’s only now that it is available to homeowners at low prices, and with proven results.
 Heat pumps have been designed to address the three main concerns of today’s homeowner:

 The Amazing Benefits of an Air Source Heat Pump